 |Case 5||28 / 28 = 100%|

 The faster the swing speed compared to the ball speed, the less the contribution of the racquet to the shot speed.
 The slower the swing speed compared to the ball speed, the greater the influence of the racquet design to the shot speed.

 We can summarize the above into one completed table as seen below.

 There is a lesson here.
 The faster the racquet speed compared to the incoming ball, the less influence the innate properties of the racquet have on the ball.
 And contrariwise, the slower the racquet speed compared to the incoming ball speed, the more contribution the racquet has to ball speed.
 So, bunters, pokers, and patty-cakers rejoice!
 You get more out of your racquet than do the swing-for-the-fence animals using the same racquet.
 You get much more for your money!
 The racquet is worth more to you.

 Using the power potential measurements of each racquet, we can determine each racquet's contribution to any shot scenario.
-The interactive tool above allows you to do just that.
+The interactive tool above (linked in the "See Also" box) allows you to do just that.
 Using the drop down menus, choose a ball speed, racquet speed, and impact location.
 Press the "go" button to see how every racquet compares.